the-draupnir-project/planning/design/2025-10-persistent-replica-runtime.md

 issuer needs to be available in memory to each process and node.js doesn't allow for shared memory.

-Revision issuers themselves as the exist in Draupnir-MPS are essentially actors that produce deltas.
-It is possible for all computation in draupnir can be expressed through these actors, and this is desirable because it allows for draupnir to start and restart in an instant.
+Revision issuers themselves as they exist in Draupnir-MPS are essentially actors that produce deltas.
+It is possible for all computation in draupnir to be expressed through these actors.
+This is desirable because it allows for draupnir to start and restart in an instant, and it encourages clean and reproducible design.
 We propose that this is the direction for draupnir to head in for a future v3.

 An alternative is just rewriting everything in Elixir and using mnesia.